mrgopes/farsky-ples-event-reservation/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
-In case of issues feel free to open a pull request as well.
+In case of issues feel free to open an issue as well.

 ## License
 This project is licensed under the GPLv3 License.
 See the LICENSE file for details.